Watts-Lab/deliberation-topics/topics/weinstein_listening/topic_rejection.md

 ---
+name: weinstein_listening/topic_rejection.md
+type: noResponse
-author: @JamesPHoughton
+author: @TiaMoin
-modified: Oct, 19 2022
+modified: Oct 2022
 ---

 **"When you engage with your conversation partner, please attempt to apply the learning from the